Cloudxtreme/basic-scraper/README.md

 basic-scraper
 =============

-## Author @Perry Hook
+## Author Perry Hook

 ##Description
-Scrape craigslist apartment listings for geographical information and returns listings in a dictionary.
+Scrape craigslist json data from apartment listings for geographical information and returns listings in a dictionary.
 Dictionary contains the following keys for each listing:

 - Description